PrestaShop/prestashop-flashlight/README.md

 ## Does Flashlight support PrestaShop 1.6?

 Partially yes.
-As there is no console whithin the sources, the modules cannot be automatically installed right now.
+As there is no console within the sources, the modules cannot be automatically installed right now.
 Feel free to contribute!

 ## Api calls within a docker network

 **Disclaimer**: PrestaShop is sensitive to the `Host` header of your client, and can behave surprisingly.
-In fact, since the Multi-shop feature is available, you cannot just call any front controller from any endpoint, unless...
-You set the ` Host` or the `id_shop` you are targeting.
+In fact, since the Multi-shop feature is available, you cannot just call any front controller from any endpoint unless you set the `Host` or the `id_shop` you are targeting.

 Let's explain this subtle - rather mandatory - knowledge: